-When it comes to improving your health through nutrition, the variety of titles and roles can be confusing.
-Two commonly misunderstood terms are “functional nutritionist” and a “registered dietitian” who specializes in functional nutrition.
-While both aim to support health through personalized dietary guidance, they differ significantly in their training, expertise, and scope of practice.
-Understanding these differences can help you choose the right professional for your needs.
+When it comes to improving your health through nutrition, the variety of professional titles can be confusing.
+Two of the most commonly misunderstood are the “functional nutritionist” and “registered dietitian nutritionist (RDN)” who specializes in functional nutrition.
+While both focus on a food-as-medicine approach and personalized care, their credentials, training, and scope of practice differ significantly.

 What Is Functional Nutrition?